 Dellwyn Kane: Ecologist

-I graduated in 2003 and then continued on in the School of Geography and Environmental Sciences working as a Research Assistant on a lake ecology project and a palaeolimnology project.
-In 2004 I began my doctoral research into freshwater pollution pathways, working as a teaching assistant in the School at the same time.
+I graduated in 2003 continuing in the School of Geography and Environmental Sciences working as a Research Assistant on a lake ecology project and palaeolimnology project.
+In 2004 I began my doctoral research into freshwater pollution pathways, whilst working as a teaching assistant in the School.
 In 2007 and 2008 I briefly worked with the NIEA as a Water Quality Officer, with White Young Green as an Ecological Consultant and also as a private consultant.
 Following this I took up a position as a Countryside Management Advisor for DARD.
 In June 2013 I launched my own Ecological Consultancy, Kane Ecology, to provide ecological surveying and assessment services for the planning and conservation sectors.